UI-Research/mobility-from-poverty/documentation/git_training.md

 ```{bash}
 git commit -m <"commit message here">
 ```

-Now you are good to switch to the other branch you want to work on.
+Now you will be able to switch to the other branch you want to work on.

 ```{bash}
 git checkout other_branch
 ```

-When you return to the original the changes you made will be available.
+When you return to the original branch, the changes you made will be available and you can continue working.

 ```{bash}
 git checkout branch_original